Skip to site content Skip to main menu

 Giving Notice of a Matter to be Considered

 Any Member(s) of the Board, Committee or Sub- Committee, may ask for an item to be placed on the agenda of a meeting of the Board or that Committee or Sub-Committee.
-This to be done at least 21 days in advance of the meeting.
-The chair of the meeting will consider the request, taking advice from the Chief Executive and appropriate Authority officers as appropriate.
-If the chair decides not to include the item on the agenda, the Member will be advised and the Board or relevant Committee or Sub-Committee informed during the chair’s opening remarks.
+The chair of the meeting will consider the request.

 Papers for Meetings

-The Authority officer supporting the Board, Committee or Sub-Committee will provide papers for all agenda items at a meeting unless it has been agreed in advance with the chair of the meeting that an oral presentation may be made.
+Papers will be required for all agenda items at a meeting unless it has been agreed in advance with the chair of the meeting that a verbal presentation may be made.

-Papers will be delivered to Members by electronic means at least 7 days prior to the meeting.
-If requested, paper copies can be made available.
+Papers will be circulated to Members at least 5 working days prior to the meeting.

-For meetings or parts of meetings open to the public, papers will be posted on the website at least 3 days prior to the meeting subject to Standing Order 21.
+For meetings or parts of meetings open to the public, papers will be posted on the website at least 3 working days prior to the meeting.

 Conduct at Meetings